 - Computer Simulation Tool: Any daylighting simulation tool that can perform accurate daylight illuminance calculations for a grid of points under standard CIE skies for the times specified.
 Commercially available simulation tools include AGI32, Radiance, SPOT, 3DS Max Design, DAYSIM, DIALux - A minimum analysis grid of 3 ft. by 3 ft. shall be used.
 The grid shall be positioned so that no analysis points are located closer than 2 ft. and further than 3ft from a wall. - The annual average illumination should be determined by first calculating the workplane average illuminance for 10 design sky conditions: 9AM, 12PM, and 3PM for winter and summer solstice and equinox under a CIE clear sky and 12PM on the equinox under a cloudy sky condition.
-Use information from the National Oceanic and Atmospheric Association's (NOAA) National Climatic Data E{avg} Center or Moan 2TMM average illuminance is calculated with this formula:
+Use information from the National Oceanic and Atmospheric Association's (NOAA) National Climatic Data $E{avg}$ Center for Work at the determine the percentage of Eloudy and sungly days.
+The annual average illuminance is calculated with this formula: